 SATURDAY MORNING

 Start your day with a delicious, seasonal treat.
-Cumberland Valley is bursting with farm markets and bakeries serving up fresh produce and mouth-watering baked goods, including many apple and pumpkin-flavored treats.
+Cumberland Valley is bursting with farm markets and bakeries serving fresh produce and mouth-watering baked goods, including apple and pumpkin-flavored treats.

 On the West Shore, check out the West Shore Farmer's Market.
 This 60,000-ft facility is home to 50 vendors selling a delectable and delightful array of produce, meats, cheeses, spices, and baked goods.
-If you have time, check out the upstairs shops for home decor, gifts, clothing, and more.
-Or, check out the Dillsburg Farmers' Market, the Downtown Shippensburg Market, New Cumberland's Farmers' Market on 4th, and the Farmers' Market on the Lawn in Newville.
-The seasonal open-air markets feature locally-grown produce, baked goods, and other delightful treats.
+If you have time, browse the upstairs shops for home decor, gifts, clothing, and more.
+Or visit the Dillsburg Farmers' Market, the New Cumberland's Farmers' Market on 4th, and Farmers' Market on the Lawn in Newville.
+These seasonal open-air markets feature locally-grown produce, baked goods, and other delightful treats.

 Talking Breads (pictured) in Mechanicsburg mills their own flour and makes many baked items, including Old World European bread, scones, turnovers, and hand pies in an open-concept bakery.